ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

 }
 ```

 Alternatively, an application could use the standard C `freopen` function to redirect `stdout` to a named file or device while running.
-However there is no `fdreopen` analogue to redirect to an unnamed device by file descriptor or `FileHandle` pointer.
+However there is no `fdreopen` analog to redirect to an unnamed device by file descriptor or `FileHandle` pointer.

 ### Polling and nonblocking

-By default `FileHandle`s conventionally block until a `read` or `write` operation completes.
+By default, `FileHandle`s conventionally block until a `read` or `write` operation completes.
 This is the only behavior supported by normal `File`s, and is expected by the C library's `stdio` functions.

 Device-type `FileHandle`s, such as `UARTSerial`, are expected to also support nonblocking operation, which permits the `read` and `write` calls to return immediately when unable to transfer data.
 Please see the API reference pages of these functions for more information.